berangerthomas/ForzaEmbed/README.md

 -   Similarity metrics.
 -   Thematic keywords for the analysis.

+Refer to the [Configuration Guide](#configuration-guide) below for detailed explanations.

 ### 4. Run the Pipeline

 Execute the main script from your terminal to start the process.
 See the [Command-Line Usage](#command-line-usage) section below for detailed commands.